 Overview

-The Calibration stage is an iterative process of sending documents to GenAI for review; comparing those ratings to manual, human review; then refining Definitions to improve aji’s rating accuracy.
-Your aim is to improve your Definitions and repeat Calibration Runs to increase your Agreement Rate, or the percentage of documents aji rates that match your own coding decisions.
+The Calibration stage is an iterative process of sending documents to GenAI for review, comparing those ratings to manual human review, then refining your Definition to improve the GenAI rating accuracy.
+Your aim is to improve your Definition and repeat Calibration Reviews to increase your Agreement Rate, or the percentage of documents GenAI rates that match your own coding decisions.

 Calibration is performed by following the below steps:

-Start a Calibration Run – Decide where to source your documents, and how many to run.
+Start a Calibration Review – Decide where to source your documents and choose how many to review.

-Code Documents – Code the documents used in the Calibration Run.
+Code Documents – Code the documents used in the Calibration Review.

-Interpret Calibration Results – After Calibration completes, assess your Agreement Rate, and read aji’s reasonings and citations for its ratings.
+Interpret Calibration Results – Assess your Agreement Rate, read the GenAI reasonings per document, and view citations for positive ratings.

-Apply Calibration Findings – If you want to improve your Agreement Rate, edit your Definitions and perform another Calibration Run.
+Apply Calibration Findings – If you want to improve your Agreement Rate, edit your Definition and perform another Calibration Review.

 Calibration Module

-Calibration Runs are created in the Calibration module, accessible in the left navigation pane.
-To start a new Calibration Run, press the ADD button.
+Calibration Reviews are created in the Calibration Reviews module, accessible in the left Modules pane.
+To start a new Calibration Review, press the ADD button.

-Your Calibration Run List contains all of your old Calibration Runs in your AI Workflow.
-You can click the name of a Calibration Run to see it’s individual results in the Calibration Data Visualizations, discussed further in the Interpret Calibration Results section.
+Your Calibration Reviews table contains all of your old Calibration Reviews in your aji Workflow.
+You can click the name of a Calibration Review to see it’s individual results in the Calibration Data Visualizations, discussed further in the Interpret Calibration Results section.

 Note

-From the Calibration module, press the ADD button.
-The Run a Calibration Test modal will appear.
+From the Calibration Review module, press the ADD button.
+The Create Calibration Review modal will appear.

-Make sure you use a naming convention that makes sense to you and can help with easy reference across all your runs.
+Make sure you use a naming convention that makes sense to you and for easy reference across all your reviews.

 Documents to Review: Select which documents you want aji to send to GenAI for review.

-Suggest documents automatically – have aji generate its own set of documents for review. aji will put your Definition(s) through ASK as a search prompt, then use a select number of those documents.
+Suggest documents automatically – have aji generate its own set of documents for review. aji will put your Definition(s) through Ask as a search prompt, then use a select number of those documents for Calibration.

-Number of Documents to Select: Type the number of documents you want to use for the run.
+Number of Documents to Select: Type the number of documents you want to use for the review.

-Use existing document selection – use documents from a previous run.
+Use existing document selection – use documents from a previous review.

-From the dropdown, choose which aji run you want to reuse documents from.
+From the dropdown, choose which aji review you want to reuse documents from.

 Create new document selection – use a new set of documents from a Saved Search or Work Folder.